Stochastic thermodynamics of a probe in a fluctuating correlated field

-\textit{First law of stochastic thermodynamics.---} \rev{To analyze the thermodynamic properties of this system, we generalize ideas from stochastic thermodynamics~\cite{sekimoto2010stochastic,seifert2012stochastic}.
+\textbf{First law of stochastic thermodynamics. --- } \rev{To analyze the thermodynamic properties of this system, we generalize ideas from stochastic thermodynamics~\cite{sekimoto2010stochastic,seifert2012stochastic}.
 For the fluxes of energy and entropy between particle, field and thermal bath sketched in Fig.~\ref{fig:setup}(b), this yields the expressions below (derived in Ref.~\cite{SM}).} First, the only systematic energy input into the system (probe+field) is the work exerted by an external agent on the probe.
 During a time interval $[t,t+\mathrm{d}t]$, this work is given by

-where $\dbar$ denotes non-exact differentials, and $\circ$ indicates the usage of Stratonovich calculus throughout~\cite{seifert2012stochastic}.
-The assumption of energy conservation for the probe leads to the first law $\mathrm{d}\cor{U} = \dw + \dwint_y + \dqy$, according to which any change $\mathrm{d}\cor{U}$ in its potential energy can either be due to $\dw$, or caused by the elastic coupling to the field,
+where $\dbar$ denotes non-exact differentials, and $\circ$ indicates the usage of Stratonovich calculus throughout~\cite{seifert2012stochastic}. \revv{Requiring} energy conservation for the probe leads to the first law $\mathrm{d}\cor{U} = \dw + \dwint_y + \dqy$, according to which any change $\mathrm{d}\cor{U}$ in its potential energy can either be due to $\dw$, or caused by the elastic coupling to the field,

-The rest must be dissipated into the bath in the form of heat $-\dqy$.
+\revv{or else} dissipated into the bath in the form of heat $-\dqy$.
 From Eqs.~\eqref{eq:LEy}~to~\eqref{def:dwinty} it directly follows that the latter is given by

-which is identical to the Sekimoto expression \cite{sekimoto2010stochastic} for a single particle in a heat bath (\ie, $\Hint\!=\!0$).
-Likewise, assuming local energy conservation for the field leads to the first law for the field~\cite{SM}
+which is identical to the Sekimoto expression~\cite{sekimoto2010stochastic} for a single particle in a heat bath (\ie, $\Hint\!=\!0$).
+Likewise, \revv{requiring} local energy conservation for the field leads to the first law for the field~\cite{SM}

 (An analogous, spatially-resolved first law is given in Ref.~\cite{SM}.)
 Accordingly, all the work done on $\p$ is either stored in the field configuration $\mathrm{d} \Hp$ (its ``bending''), or dissipated in the form of heat $\dbar Q_\p$.
 Here,